connectrpc/connect-es/README.md

 The library and the generated code are compatible with ES2017 and TypeScript 4.1.

 Node.js is not supported.
-We are working on Connect for Node.js - if you are interested, meet us on [Slack](https://join.slack.com/t/bufbuild/shared_invite/zt-f5k547ki-VDs_iC4TblNCu7ubhRD17w) or on [GitHub discussions](https://github.com/bufbuild/connect-web/discussions).
+We are working on Connect for Node.js - if you are interested, let us know on [Slack](https://join.slack.com/t/bufbuild/shared_invite/zt-f5k547ki-VDs_iC4TblNCu7ubhRD17w) or on [GitHub discussions](https://github.com/bufbuild/connect-web/discussions).